puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***
 ## Ansible Content:
 - Always set file permissions explicitly
-- Use file/template instead of lineinfile/blockinfile
+- Use `file`/`template` instead of `lineinfile`/`blockinfile`

 <!-- .slide: class="master-content" > -->

 ***
 ## AI and Ansible
-- Copilot is apperantly pretty good in helping you write ansible
+- Copilot is apparently pretty good at helping you write ansible
-- ChatGPT is good in fixing syntax and logic errors
+- ChatGPT is good at fixing syntax and logic errors
 - Ansible-Lightspeed -> 60d Trial, after that AAP and IBM watsonx Subscription

 ----